Definition: A person whose job is to extinguish fires.

 Closed "4" handshape, palm orientation facing out, two movements on the forehead.

-Case study (video above): watch how this child develops the sign FIREFIGHTER on the phonological level from baby to age 3.
+Watch the time-lapse video of how the child acquires the sign FIREFIGHTER on the phonological level from baby to age 3.
 At age 3, she was able to read the word FIRE as well as fingerspelled it loud.

 In the beginning, the palm orientation faced in and the location was on the side of the head.
 As the toddler's language developed, the palm orientation eventually faced out on the forehead.

 Search/Filter: Enter a keyword in the filter/search box to see a list of available words with the "All" selection.
 Click on the page number if needed.
 Click on the blue link to look up the word.
 For best result, enter a partial word to see variations of the word.

 Alphabetical letters: It's useful for 1) a single-letter word (such as A, B, etc.) and 2) very short words (e.g. "to", "he", etc.) to narrow down the words and pages in the list.

 For best result, enter a short word in the search box, then select the alphetical letter (and page number if needed), and click on the blue link.